 Prime Ground Water Recharge Areas are not stand alone features, but instead are totally interrelated to local anthropogenic, ecological, geological and hydro-geological conditions which function as constraints that control the degree of infiltration and hence the volume of water that is recharged to ground water base flow and aquifer systems.
 Changes in anthropogenic factors, particularly land use, greatly affect the degree of infiltration and water quality within a ground water recharge area by changing the ecological, geological and hydro-geological constraining factors.
 These changes can be controlled through the land development regulatory process.

-Sparta Township contains 4,622 acres of Prime Ground Water Recharge Areas (2,353 acres in Planning Area, 2,269 acres in Preservation Area) as depicted in Figure 21.
+The Township of Montville contains 2,224 acres of Prime Ground Water Recharge Areas (1,226 acres in Planning Area, 998 acres in Preservation Area) as depicted in Figure 21.

 Water Quality